-- 1. Loosen the tension handle closest to the tabletop.
-Lift and remove the tabletop from the Lagun leg. - 2.
-Loosen the tension handle securing the Lagun leg to the wall mount Lift and remove the Lagun leg from the mount. - 3.
+- 1. Lift table, depress switch on the table leg, and fold the leg upwards. - 2.
+Press top of rail clips and lift the table off of the slide rail. - 3.
 Drop the table onto the rails to bridge the gap between the dinette seats. - 4.
 Pull the seat cushions inward to the center of the table and seatback cushions into the vacancy created by the seat cushions. - 5.
 Arrange and adjust the cushions to create the bed.